-Not surprisingly, contacts with WMO are very active and at a high level, for example, between ICOS' Director General and the WMO's Secretary-General.
-Additionally, the ICOS Carbon Portal's Director chairs the scientific advisory group for greenhouse gases for the WMO Global Atmosphere Watch programme (GAW) and has also presented the ICOS data-processing and data-portal concepts within this framework.
-Additionally, the ICOS Carbon Portal's Director is a member of the executive steering group of the IG3IS initiated by the WMO.
+Contacts between ICOS and WMO are active at many levels.
+The Director of the ICOS Carbon Portal chairs the scientific advisory group for greenhouse gases of the WMO Global Atmosphere Watch programme (GAW) and is a member of the executive steering group of the IG3IS initiated by the WMO.
+This allows a fertile interaction to constantly improve the ICOS data processing and the concepts used for data portals.
 IG3IS uses atmospheric observations and inverse modelling to provide information on national emissions and subnational mitigation options.
 The system is an important monitoring tool for the Paris Agreement.
 It is also noteworthy that several ICOS Principal Investigators acted as lead authors in writing the IG3IS implementation plan.